 - Stealing prescription pads from doctors

-Especially for those addicted to opiates and benzodiazepines, theft of prescription pads from doctors can become a regular habit.
-In addition to the common practice of exaggerating pain, insomnia, and anxiety problems with doctors, many addicts will resort to stealing prescription pads from doctor’s offices or calling pharmacies for refills, pretending to the be the prescribing physician.
-These actions carry severe legal penalties, but for an addict who is desperate to maintain his or her drug supply, it’s a calculated risk worth taking.
+In addition to the common practice of exaggerating pain, insomnia, and anxiety problems with doctors, many addicts will resort to stealing prescription pads from doctor’s offices or calling pharmacies for refills.

 - Robbery or theft from strangers, stores, and businesses

-As addiction progresses, and the actions of an addict become more desperate and risky, those close to the addict, and society as a whole suffer negative and severe consequences.
-In addition to the heart-wrenching experience of family members when they learn of a loved one’s addiction, there are financial implications for everyone.
+As addiction progresses, the actions of an addict become more desperate and risky.
+Therefore, those close to the addict and society as a whole suffer negative and severe consequences.
+In addition, everyone involved can experience financial implications.

 - Robbery and Theft

-Any time an item (specifically one of high value) is stolen, there are significant financial consequences for the victim of the crime.
+Any time an item is stolen, there are significant financial consequences for the victim of the crime.
 In addition to the societal cost of incarceration, if an addict is caught, the economic toll of theft can be devastating for individuals and businesses.
 When robbery or theft takes place in a home or business, or with a vehicle, insurance companies are called to action for repairs and replacement of damaged and lost valuables.
 As a result of reporting insurance claims, the premium cost of ensuring valuables rises.
-If people are forced to spend more money on required insurance, they have fewer resources to put into their businesses, which can make the difference between a business staying open and being forced to close its doors.
-Theft from businesses also leads to higher price tags to recoup financial loss.
+If people are forced to spend more money on required insurance, they have fewer resources to put into their businesses.
+Theft from businesses also leads to higher price tags to recoup a financial loss.

 Just as dangerous as it is illegal, prostitution creates some financial problems in society.
 The legal consequences of prostitution and solicitation charges create a growing financial burden for taxpayers.
 Additionally, the safety and health risks from STD’s and assault often result in emergency room visits from many addicts who do not have health insurance, which adds to the financial burdens of taxpayers.
 Another overwhelming burden on society is the spread of harmful and life-threatening STDs, which carry a high price, even for those who do have health insurance.

 Understanding the dangers of drug addiction for both the addicts and society as a whole can project a dark picture.
 Indeed, addiction is a dark life, but there is hope.
-Countless addicts have turned their lives around to become healthy, sober, and productive members of society with the help of effective addiction rehabilitation treatment.
+Thankfully, countless addicts have turned their lives around to become healthy, sober, and productive members of society.
+We achieve this through the help of effective addiction rehabilitation treatment.

 It is not enough to get an individual off drugs to make a lasting change in his or her life.
 The only way to overcome the destruction of addiction is to rehabilitate oneself, which includes the mind, body, and spirit.
-At A Forever Recovery, we work with the whole person, get to the underlying issues that exacerbate addictive and destructive behaviors, and help to empower each to heal his or herself, growing self-awareness, and avoid the dangers of relapse.
+At A Forever Recovery, we get to the underlying issues that exacerbate addictive and destructive behaviors, help to empower each to heal, growing self-awareness, and avoid the dangers of relapse.

-Our individualized treatment programs give each person an environment that is comfortable and tailored to his or her preferences and belief systems.
-This enables us to provide the most personal and effective treatment for sustained sobriety and recovery from addiction.
+In addition, our individualized treatment programs give each patient an environment that is comfortable and tailored to their preferences and belief systems.
+As a result, we provide the most personal and effective treatment for sustained sobriety and recovery from addiction.

-If you or a loved one is suffering from drug addiction, or experiencing the dangers of drug addiction, call us today at our toll-free number to speak with a trained counselor about our program and how we will get you or your loved one on the path to avoiding the dangers of drug addiction and staying sober.
-Not only can we help, but we also do help.
-Call today!
+Lastly, if you or a loved one is suffering from drug addiction or experiencing the dangers of drug addiction, call us today at our toll-free number to speak with a trained counselor about our program and how we will get you or your loved one on the path to avoiding the dangers of drug addiction and staying sober.
+Call today to receive professional and compassionate addiction treatment!